Hello,

 a bit about me:

-My name is Lema Kabashi and I originally am from Kosovo.
-Currently, I live and work at La Crosse, WI.
-It is a privilege to work at the University of Wisconsin-La Crosse as an Associate Professor in Special Education.
-Teaching bestows upon me an opportunity to share my enthusiasm for children with exceptionalities and the Special Education field.
-It is my passion to inspire teacher candidates to support children who need teachers the most, children with exceptionalities.
+My name is Lema Kabashi, and I am originally from Kosovo.
+I currently live and work in La Crosse, Wisconsin, where I have the privilege of serving as a Professor of Special Education at the University of Wisconsin–La Crosse.
+Teaching provides me with a meaningful opportunity to share my enthusiasm for children with disabilities and for the field of special education.
+I am deeply passionate about inspiring teacher candidates to support the children who need teachers the most—students with disabilities.

-Beyond this, I have a vast experience with the Kosovo public education institutions since I worked as a Pedagogue of a Vocational Technical High School in Peja, as an expert for teacher training at the Ministry of Education in Peja office, and a new assistant professor at the Faculty of Education at the University of Prishtina.
-All these experiences have allowed me to encompass vast knowledge and skills from education, administration, and drafting curricula to teacher trainings and all the way down to working with students with exceptionalities.
+In addition to my work in the United States, I have extensive experience within Kosovo’s public education system.
+I previously served as a Pedagogue at a Vocational Technical High School in Peja, worked as a teacher training expert at the Ministry of Education’s Peja office, and later as an Assistant Professor at the Faculty of Education at the University of Prishtina.
+These roles allowed me to develop broad expertise across education, administration, curriculum development, teacher training, and direct work with students with exceptionalities.

-While at the UW-L, I have published seven articles in peer-reviewed journals, presented in over twenty international, national, regional and local conferences, and was awarded over $30.000 in grants to conduct research with children with autism and integrate evidence-based practices in my teaching.
-I served on over twenty committees at the program, department, and university levels.
-I have taken on different roles and responsibilities within these committees, such as chairing six, co-chairing two, serving as a member on thirteen committees, as well as serving as a program coordinator for the special education program.
+During my time at UW–La Crosse, I have published numerous articles in peer-reviewed journals, presented at international, national, regional, and local conferences, and secured grants to support research with children with autism and the integration of evidence-based practices into my teaching.
+I have also served on various committees at the program, department, and university levels, including chairing and co-charing committees, serving as a member, and holding the role of the Program Coordinator for the Elementary Middle Education (K-9) Special Education (K-12).